 It takes between two and six weeks for the bacteria to colonize and actually begin to do their job.
 Creating a balanced ecosystem doesn’t happen overnight!
 Like fine wine, ponds mature with age, so don’t be surprised or concerned if a new pond begins to grow some algae.
 Once the plants, fish and bacteria are established, the algae will decrease, as will the amount of maintenance on the pond.

-And there you have it.
 We hope this article has helped you learn more about a true ecosystem pond.
 We at Amen Corner Ponds are passionate about showing people what a paradise an ecosystem pond can be.
 Thanks for reading.
 Got another question about ecosystem koi ponds?
 Contact us!